 Today as iARTe, it has become an international association of training institutions with members on (almost) all continents of the world.

 Its main concern remains the development of the training courses, quality assurance and research.

 In January 2021 membership of iARTe included the following:

 15 accredited training courses

 11 associate members

-iARTe is organized as an association with its headquarters in Dornach, Switzerland.
-Its statutes can be found here:
+iARTe is organised as an association with its headquarters in Dornach, Switzerland.
+Its bylaws can be found here:

-Laura Piffaretti (IKAM Coordinator Art Therapies in the Medical Section, Lucerne, CH)
+Laura Piffaretti (IKAM Coordinator Arts Therapies in the Medical Section, Lucerne, CH)